MA Screen Business

 International applicants who do not meet the academic requirements to study this course can qualify by completing preparatory study at our International College.

-If you are shortlisted, we will invite you to interview where you will be asked to describe your past experience in film or business and your relevant work experience.
-Skype or telephone interviews will be arranged for international applicants.
+Applicants will be asked to provide an essay or report of between 1,500 and 3,000 words that analyses any aspect of contemporary screen media (film and television).
+If you are shortlisted, we will invite you to an online interview on Microsoft Teams where you will be asked to describe your past experience in film or business and your relevant work experience.

 English Language Requirement